What are Viroids?

 Prions are infectious agents, which are responsible for several neurodegenerative diseases in mammals.
 These infectious agents are primarily composed of sialoglycoprotein – a combination of sialic acid and glycoprotein and usually lack nucleic acid.

-In 1982, Stanley Prusiner, an American neurobiologist proposed that the prions are an infectious protein.
+Stanley Prusiner, an American neurobiologist proposed that the prions are infectious proteins.
 Based on his discoveries, he also proposed that they were responsible for the cause of scrapie.
 Scrapie is a type of neurological disease, affecting the nervous systems of animals, especially sheep and goats.
 Later, he coined the term prion for proteinaceous infectious.

 In both humans and animals, these infectious agents cause a variety of neurodegenerative diseases and are mainly caused due to the abnormal folding of the proteins in the brain.

-In humans, Down’s syndrome, Fatal familial insomnia, Alzheimer’s disease are a few examples of diseases caused by prions.
+In humans, Creutzfeldt-Jakob disease, Fatal familial insomnia, Dementia are a few examples of diseases caused by prions.

 Explore more: Prions